minerllabs/baselines/general/chainerrl/README.md

 #### Pitch control

-In BC, pitch control is disabled.
-While in GAIL, it is allowed.
-These parameters are speficied by the `--allow-pitch` option.
+In BC, pitch control is disabled by default.
+This parameter can be modified by the `--allow-pitch` option.